-- A long term approach to investment will deliver better returns. - The long term nature of the Fund's liabilities is well suited to a long term approach to investment. - Asset allocation policy is the most important driver of long term return. - Risk premiums exist for certain types of asset and taking advantage of these can help to improve investment returns. - Markets can be inefficient, and sometimes 'mispriced' for long periods of time, and there is a place for both active and passive investment management.
+- A long term approach to investment will deliver better returns. - The long term nature of the Fund's liabilities is well suited to a long term approach to investment. - Asset allocation policy is the most important driver of long term return. - Risk premiums exist for certain types of asset and taking advantage of these can help to improve investment returns. - Markets can be inefficient, and sometimes 'mispriced' for long periods of time, and there is

-- Diversification across investments with low correlation improves the risk/return profile, but over-diversification is both costly and adds little value. - The Fund should be flexible enough in its asset allocation policy to take advantage of opportunities that arise as a result of market inefficiencies, and also flexible enough to protect against identifiable short-term risks when this is both practical and cost-effective. - Responsible investment can enhance long term investment performance and investment managers will only be appointed if they integrate responsible investment into their decision-making processes. - Investment management fees are important and should be minimised wherever possible, but it is ultimately the net return to investors (i.e. the return after all fees and costs) that is the most important factor.
+- a place for both active and passive investment management. - Diversification across investments with low correlation improves the risk/return profile, but over-diversification is both costly and adds little value. - The Fund should be flexible enough in its asset allocation policy to take advantage of opportunities that arise as a result of market inefficiencies, and also flexible enough to protect against identifiable short-term risks when this is both practical and cost-effective. - Responsible investment can enhance long term investment performance and the Fund expects responsible investment integration to be a key part of the selection criteria for appointing new managers - Investment management fees are important and should be minimised wherever possible, but it is ultimately the net return to investors (i.e. the return after all fees and costs) that is the most important factor.